ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/4-pixiedust.md

 ---
 _id: pixiedust
-col: s4
+col: m4 s12
+strategy: Notebooks for Platform First
 headline: PixieDust
+story: >
-story: A sprinkling of visualization magic for your data science notebook.
+  A sprinkling of visualization magic for your data science notebook.
 ---

 # PixieDust